Content Sources

 In this article:

-Access to features
+Access to the functionality

-Features according to plan
+Features by plan

 Type of user Number of sources Number of items